 - After breakfast please stay to be assigned your morning task for a short work period of 30-60 minutes long.
 Never work more than 1 hour on any assigned task.
 Bring your meditation to your job with a smile and remember that “Meditation is life, Life is Meditation”.
 It isn’t qty done but the quality of your mind and using the 6Rs doing the tasks.

 - After each meal we ask that you to please help us by washing your dishes in the kitchen.

 - Tea is placed out and only available at Tea time.
 Wash your cups after tea in the kitchen.

 - The kitchen is off limits other than at the meal times.
 The refrigerator, and any additional food, is off limits.
-Please do not go into the kitchen and help yourself to the refrigerator without asking.
+Please do not go into the kitchen and help yourself to the refrigerator without asking or getting pre-approval.
 Do not cook anything outside of the meal time without consulting the cook or retreat manager first.
 If you are having difficulties with the amount or type of food, please talk to the retreat manager.
 If you have medical needs concerning food, please alert us and we'll make sure they are met.

 - Please keep your beds made and your cabin neat.
 Brooms and dust pans are in each cabin.

 - Be mindful of the A/C or heat being left on, while you are gone for long periods.
 If it is quite hot, however, it is OK to leave the A/C run, because it takes a long time to cool off and it is more efficient.

 - Bugs may get in every now and then so please use a bug catcher provided to catch them and release them outside.
 Do not kill or harm them.